-\S 2. - Position of the Rhythmic Ictus with respect to the Oriscus.

-502. - General Rule.
-The oriscus never takes the rhythmic ictus, because it is always either preceded or followed by a note bearing an ictus, and these cannot follow each other on two simple pulses in immediate succession.

-503. - Place of the ictus after an oriscus - 1.
-The ictus, in this case, falls nearly always on the note immediately following the oriscus :
+- § 2.
+Position of the Rhythmic Ictus with respect to the Oriscus. - 502.
+General Rule.
+The oriscus never takes the rhythmic ictus, because it is always either preceded or followed by a note bearing an ictus, and these cannot follow each other on two simple pulses in immediate succession. - 503.
+Place of the ictus after an oriscus 1.
+The ictus, in this case, falls nearly always on the note immediately following a) When the oriscus is followed by a salicus, because the latter neum has its ictus on the second note:

-Fig. 401.
 504. - 2.
 It falls - but very rarely - on the second note after the oriscus.

-This may happen in two cases :
+This may happen in two cases: